amarnath_yatra image

 • Mahagunas Parvat (MahaGanesh Mountain)

-At this mountain pass, the Mahagunas (14000 feet above), Lord Shiva parted with his son, Lord Ganesha.
+Next in the Amarnath yatra route is the Mahagunas Parvat (14000 feet above).
+At this mountain pass, Lord Shiva parted with his son, Lord Ganesha.
 For devotees, reaching this high point of the Yatra is both a physical and spiritual test – it signifies rising above worldly attachments and surrendering to God.

 • Panjtarni

-Panjtarni translates to “Five Waters” or “Panch Mahabhuta” and is the last camping point as per the holy Amarnath Yatra history.
+Panjtarni translates to “Five Waters” or “Panch Mahabhuta” and is the last camping point in the Amarnath Yatra route.
 Here, Lord Shiva is said to have left behind these five elements that form the material world, i.e., Earth, Water, Fire, Air and Sky.

 • The Holy Amarnath Cave Temple